buildingu/bu-web/main/README.md

 `Link component` in the docs: https://reactrouter.com/en/main/components/link

 ### Server Side Rendering (SSR)
-In our project, the server, which is `server.js`, `renders the JSX on the server side`, not on the client side.
+In our project, the server, which is in the `back-end` directory, `renders the JSX on the server side`, not on the client side.
 FYI, **you don't need to know all of this**, but you should be familiar with it.
 So, in a normal React project, they're [single-page applications (SPAs)](https://inoxoft.com/blog/how-to-build-a-single-page-application-with-react/#anchor-what-is-a-single-page-application), where there is just one HTML file, and the entire React project is in a script tag.
 That isn't ideal for this project, since this is a real-world project on the internet, we should care about [Search Engine optimization (SEO)](https://mailchimp.com/marketing-glossary/seo/).
 SSR helps improve SEO because the initial HTML rendered by the server is more accessible to search engines, this would make search engines and their bots and crawlers or whatever actually understand our site.

 Our project still uses one HTML file like a SPA, but since the server pre-renders the JSX and includes it in the initial HTML (the index.html file), all `pages are shown dynamically in the HTML`.